accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 **[Test 15.2.1](#test-15-2-1):** Does each application that enables two-way voice communication meet one of these conditions?  {id="test-15-2-1"}
 - The application has built-in real-time text (RTT) functionality;
-- The application can be connected to a terminal with built-in real-time text (RTT) functionality.
+- The application can be connected to a terminal with built-in real-time text functionality.

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

 1. Check that the application allows two-way voice communication.
-1. If it does, check that there is a real-time text (RTT) function (it may sometimes be necessary to activate a dedicated parameter in the application to enable real-time text (RTT)).
+1. If it does, check that there is a real-time text function (it may sometimes be necessary to activate a dedicated parameter in the application to enable real-time text).
-1. If not, check whether the application can connect to a terminal with real-time text (RTT) functionality (this may be difficult to assess without a real-time communication terminal or if the network used by the terminal does not support real-time text protocols.
+1. If not, check whether the application can connect to a terminal with real-time text functionality (this may be difficult to assess without a real-time communication terminal or if the network used by the terminal does not support real-time text protocols.
 A first step may be to search the documentation or ask the application publisher directly)
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}